LearnOnDemandSystems/docs/tms/tms-administrators/courses-and-activities/other-activities/start-scorm-module.md

-# How can I preview a SCORM module belonging to my organization?
+# How do I preview a SCORM module belonging to my organization?

 > [!Alert] Please be aware that not all functionality covered in this and the linked articles may be available to you.